 - Homemade Sundried Tomatoes

 - How To Make Diced Tomatoes

 Homemade Tomato PastePrint

 - Slice tomatoes in half.

-- Put tomatoes and garlic in food processor (in batches), pulse until smooth.
+- Put tomatoes and garlic in food processor and pulse until smooth.
 Depending on the size of your food processor, you might have to do this in batches.

-- Put your tomatoes in a pot, add salt and stir.
+- Pour tomatoes into a large pot, add salt and stir.

 - Place pot on medium high heat on the stove, and bring to a boil.
 Once boiling, turn down heat to low and simmer.

 - Cover and cook for 3-4 hours, stirring once in a while, until tomatoes turn into a paste and liquid is gone.

 - Use tomato paste immediately, place in refrigerator to use within a couple of days, or place in ice cube trays to freeze.
 Once frozen, pop out of ice cube trays and place in freezer safe bag.